gterai/RidgeR/README.md

 ### 1) Preparing a data directory
 You have to prepare a data directory in which “seq.fa” and “act.txt” files are included.
-The seq.fa file contains RNA sequences in the FASTA format, and act.txt file contains their activity values in a tab delimited format (Please see the act.txt file in the example/single directory in the example.tar.gz file).
-Please note that the length of RNA sequences in seq.fa must be the same.
+The seq.fa file contains RNA sequences in the FASTA format, and act.txt file contains their activity values in a tab delimited format (see the act.txt file in the example/single directory in the example.tar.gz file).
+Note that the length of RNA sequences in seq.fa must be the same.

 ### 2) Running the program
 Type the following command.